kitsune-soc/kitsune/README.md

 - `public/`: Public web assets
 - `xtask/`: Task-runner polyfill

-## State of federation

-We successfully federated with Mastodon on the following functionality:

-- Webfinger
-- Actors
-- Posts
-  - Reposts
-    - Incoming
-  - Create
-    - Incoming and outgoing
-  - Delete
-    - Incoming and outgoing
-  - Replies
-    - Incoming and outgoing
-  - Content Warnings
-    - Outgoing
-  - Media attachments
-    - Outgoing
-- Likes
-  - Added
-    - Incoming and outgoing
-  - Removed
-    - Incoming and outgoing
-- Follows
-  - Added
-    - Incoming and outgoing
-  - Removed
-    - Incoming and outgoing

-(last updated: 26.05.2023)

 ## Contributing

 Contributions are very welcome.
 However, if you intend to change anything more than updating a dependency or fixing a small bug, please open an issue first.